bitsofcotton/p0/README.md

 # bitsofcotton/p0
 Generic predictor on expectation value.
+Recursive of this changes the all of context.

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.